Sasha1152/Training/README.md

-This repozitory by Sasha Shmigelskii.
+This repozitory by Alexandr Shmyhelskyi.
 It's my training repozitory